Kzax01/AWS-CI-CD-Pipeline/README.md

 ## 🚧 Next Step: Building an AWS CI/CD Architecture

 Now that we've covered the basics, it's time to move to the next step of this huge project: constructing an AWS CI/CD architecture!
 This part is currently in progress and will be up soon! 💻🔧
+We will be using Terraform & AWS Services through the console.

 Stay tuned for updates! **[In Progress]**